leondz/garak/docs/source/basic.rst

 detectors
 ---------
-Each detector attempts to identify a single failure mode.
+:doc:`<detectors>` attempt to identify a single failure mode.
 This could be for example some unsafe contact, or failure to refuse a request.
 Detectors do this by examining outputs that are stored in a prompt, looking for a certain phenomenon.
 This could be a lack of refusal, or continuation of a